ACACIA: a new method to produce on-the-fly merger trees in the RAMSES code: Conclusion

 \section{Conclusion}

-An algorithm to identify dark matter halo merger trees, designed to work on the fly on parallel computing systems with the adaptive mesh refinement code \ramses, was presented.
-Clumps of dark matter are tracked across snapshots through up to some user-defined number, $n_{mb}$, of particles they consist of.
-The best choice for $n_{mb}$ seems to be around 100-200, where the trade-off between computational cost and performance appears optimal.
-Furthermore, the influence of various definitions of substructure properties on the resulting merger tree were tested.
-Whether substructures contain their respective substructures' masses or not had negligible effect on the merger trees.
-However defining particles of substructure to be gravitationally bound to that substructure if and only if the particles can't leave the spatial boundaries of that substructure leads to much less extreme mass growths and extreme mass growth fluctuations of dark matter clumps, suggesting that it should be the preferred definition for accurate merger trees.
+We presented \texttt{ACACIA}, a new algorithm to identify dark matter halo merger trees, which is designed to work {\it on-the-fly} on systems with distributed memory architectures, together with the adaptive mesh refinement code \ramses\ with its {\it on-the-fly} clump finder \phew.
+Clumps of dark matter are tracked across snapshots through a user-defined maximum number of most bound particles of the clump $n_{mb}$.
+We found that using $n_{mb} \simeq 200$ tracer particles is a safe choice to obtain robust results for our merger tree algorithm, while not being computationally unrealistically expensive.
+We also recommend adopting a conservative mass threshold of 200 particles per clump to get rid of a few rare spurious dead branches that would need to be pruned from the halo catalogue anyway.

-In agreement with the bottoms-up hierarchical structure formation picture for dark matter haloes, the merger trees of massive haloes at $z=0$ were found to tend to have more branches and their formation history can often be traced to very high redshifts.
-Even clumps on the lower mass end were successfully tracked back to high redshifts.
+Additionally, we examined the influence of various definitions of substructure properties on the resulting merger trees.
+Whether we define substructures to contain their respective substructures' masses or not had negligible effect on the merger trees.
+However defining particles to be strictly gravitationally bound to their parent substructure (by requiring that particles can't leave the spatial extent of that substructure) leads to better results, with much less extreme mass growths and extreme mass growth fluctuations of dark matter clumps.
+We recommend to use this strictly bound definition as the preferred definition for robust merger trees.
+The resulting merger trees are in agreement with the bottom-up hierarchical structure formation picture for dark matter haloes.
+The merger trees of massive haloes at $z=0$ have more branches than their lower mass counterparts.
+Their formation history can often be traced to very high redshifts.